San Carlos Did You Know?

 I want to remove a tree in my yard – what’s the process?

-A reminder that A Tree Removal Permit is required before removing or pruning a protected tree within the City of San Carlos.
+A reminder that a Tree Removal Permit is required before removing or pruning a protected tree within the City of San Carlos.

 Please see our newly updated Tree webpage for the most updated information about applying for a Tree Removal Permit, fees, view frequently asked questions, and more.